Security-Onion-Solutions/securityonion-docs/machine-learning.rst

     sudo so-learn list

 .. note::
     Currently logscan is the only ML component available.
+(Initially unavailable on air gapped installations.
+See warning below for more info.)

 Enabling components